BrooksLabUCSC/flair/docs/source/scripts.rst

     options:
-      -h, --help            show this help message and exit -o O                  prefix used for output files (default=gene_name) --min_reads MIN_READS
-                            minimum number of total supporting reads for an isoform to be visualized (default=6)
+      -h, --help            show this help message and exit -o O                  prefix used for output files (default=gene_name) --min_reads           minimum number of total supporting reads for an isoform to be visualized (default=6)
-      -v VCF, --vcf VCF     VCF containing the isoform names that include each variant in the last sample column
+      --vcf                 VCF containing the isoform names that include each variant in the last sample column
-      --palette PALETTE     provide a palette file if you would like to visualize more than 7 isoforms at once or change the palette used. each line contains a hex color for each isoform
+      --palette             provide a palette file if you would like to visualize more than 7 isoforms at once or change the palette used. each line contains a hex color for each isoform